kaapana/kaapana/docs/excluded/ug_platform.rst

-You can also select a cohort within the 'Meta' dashboard and trigger a workflow.
+You can also select a dataset within the 'Meta' dashboard and trigger a workflow.
 Every visualisation within Meta dashboard can be used to set filter based on the entries.
 If you hover over the corresponding entry, two magnifying glasses should appear (+ and -).
 If you click on the '+' the data will be filtered for data with the same tag content.